-Professor Nicholls is currently Co-Leader of Tyndall's Cities and Coasts research programme.
-He is a long-term member of the Tyndall Centre researching the consequences of climate change for coastal areas and led the development of the Tyndall Centre's coastal processes simulator.
+Professor Nicholls is Director of the Tyndall Centre since 01 October 2019.
+He is a member of the Tyndall Centre since its founding, researching the consequences of climate change for coastal areas and led the development of the Tyndall Centre's coastal processes simulator.
 His research also looks at managing and adapting to the consequences of coastal change, particularly flood and erosion management.

 Muis, S., Verlaan, M., Nicholls, R.J., Brown, S., Hinkel, J., Lincke, D., Vafeidis, A.T., Scussolini, P., Winsemius, H.C., Ward, P.J.
 "A comparison of two global datasets of extreme sea levels and resulting flood exposure" (2017) Earth's Future, .
 Article in Press.
 DOI: 10.1002/2016EF000430

 Spatial-temporal changes of coastal and marine disasters risks and impacts in Mainland China - Fang, Jiayi, Liu, Wei, Yang, Saini, Brown, Sally, Nicholls, Robert, Hinkel, Jochen, Shi, Xianwu and Shi, Peijun

 Spatial and temporal analysis of extreme sea level and storm surge events around the coastline of the UK - Haigh, Ivan D., Wadey, Matthew P., Wahl, Thomas, Ozsoy, Ozgun, Nicholls, Robert J., Brown, Jennifer M., Horsburgh, Kevin and Gouldby, Ben Published: 2016 Publication: Scientific Data Volume: 3 Page Range: 160107 doi: 10.1038/sdata.2016.107